DekaRelay/uni_project_microcontroller_coding/README.md

       3. Run the program.
       4. Hold the accelerometer down on the positive direction of the x-axis.
       5. Check that the putty output shows close to 9.8 m/s^2 for the x component and shows that the positive sense of the x-axis is pointing down.
-      6. repeat steps 4-5 for each of the axis directions.
+      6. Repeat steps 4-5 for each of the axis directions.